Tony-MK/Browser-Requests/README.md

-# Browser-Requests
+# Browser Traffic

-Retrieve requests made by the browser
+Retrieve and save traffic made by a browser.